I. Oligopoly Defines

 F. Kinked demand curve theory from You Tube

 G. Need more, try Kinked Demand from Amos Web.

-IV.
-Restrictive vs. progressive oligopolies
+VI Restrictive vs. progressive oligopolies

 A. Restrictive oligopolies